Lignum/CCJam-2014/CONCEPT.md

 # SimpleScript Concept

 ## IMPORTANT:
 This file should not be used as documentation as the concept is a little different from the actual language!
-Check the wiki instead.
+Check out the [wiki](https://github.com/GeorgeMcKinlay/CCJam/wiki) instead.

 ## Language structure: